showermat/squashserve/readme.md

           - For each file metadatum defined at the beginning of the archive:
               - The two-byte length of the value and the value itself
           - The eight-byte size of the file when decompressed
-          - The length of the file's compressed data
+          - The eight-byte length of the file's compressed data
           - The file's data, as a raw XZ stream
       - If the entry is a *link*:
           - The eight-byte ID of the entry to which this link points